 The Group did experience a slowdown in demand for the products under outsourcing arrangement but two contracted manufacturing facilities were still employed in the meantime.
-New products were on trial run and pilot manufacturing in one of them while volume production was being carried out in another one with a bigger capacity.
-The readiness for supplying a larger scale of the Group's RF-SIM, NFC-SIM and CA-SIM products was maintained and the supply chain management techniques were being continuously enhanced to reduce the inventory level despite the demand for the existing products was not strong and has not been solid for the new products yet.
-The Group had tried whatever measures to ensure the improvement in quality of production and products, including submitting the products for third party certification and authoritative organizations in quality examination when applicable.
+New products were on trial run and pilot manufacturing in one of them while volume production was being carried out in another one with a higher capacity.
+The readiness for supplying a larger scale of the Group's RF-SIM, NFC-SIM and CA-SIM products was maintained and the supply chain management techniques were being continuously enhanced to reduce the inventory level despite the demand for the existing products was not strong and for the new products has not yet been solid yet.
+The Group had tried whatever measures to ensure the improvement in quality of production and products, including submitting the products for third party certification and authority organizations quality examination when applicable.